 In addition to serving as the Faculty Trustee and Chair of the 22-campus Faculty Senate of the City University of New York, Dr. O’Malley taught English Literature and Liberal Studies (Women’s Studies) at CUNY (Kingsborough and the Graduate Center) for 36 years.

 She holds an AB from Smith College and a PhD from Tulane University.
 Her latest book is “Custome Is an Idiot” Jacobean Pamphlet Literature on Women (Illinois, 2004).
 In addition, she has published articles/chapters in books and edited books on civil rights, disability, higher education, Shakespeare, and early modern women’s cultural studies.
 She is currently involved in Cities for CEDAW to get CEDAW ratified in NYC.

-Elizabeth “Liz” Benham is the president of Enterprising and Professional Women USA (EPW-USA) an affiliate of the International Federation of Business and Professional Women (IFBPW) and also a past president of the International Federation.
+Elizabeth “Liz” Benham is the past president of National Federation of Business and Professional Women’s Clubs USA (NFBPWC-USA) an affiliate of the International Federation of Business and Professional Women (IFBPW) and also a past president of the International Federation.
 A member for 28 years she served as IFBPW vice president from 2005-2008 and as an appointed delegate of IFBPW to the United Nations in New York from 1997 where the organization has had consultative status for 66 years since 1947.

 Her outstanding achievements were acknowledged by receiving the prestigious proclamations from the United States House of Representatives recorded in the 111th Congressional Record of Congress, the Council of the City of New York and Woman of the Year award by BPW New York.